catseye/Samovar/README.md

 *   (+) Allow scenarios to define a termination condition, so that the implementation can generate a scene where the condition is met (by whatever method).
-*   (+) Allow scenarios to specify a minimum number of events to generate.
 *   (+) Consider what it would take to add a predicate that evaluates to whether a given action has been taken previously or not.
 *   (+) Consider macros.